keboola/component-tableau-extract-refresh-trigger/README.md

 # Configuration

+## Tableau credentials

 - **Username** - [REQ] Tableau user name.
 Note that the user must be owner of the dataset or Site admin.
 - **Password** - [REQ] Tableau password
 - **Endpoint** - [REQ] Tableu server API endpoint.

+## Poll mode

-- **Poll mode** - Specify whether the app should wait for all triggered tasks to finish.
+Specify whether the app should wait for all triggered tasks to finish.
+If set to `Yes` the trigger will wait for all triggered jobs to finish, otherwise it will trigger all the jobs and finish successfully right after.

-- **Tableau datasources** -
+## Tableau datasource specification

+The trigger application is executing tasks / schedules that are defined on datasources.
+Specify a list of datasources with extracts to trigger in this section.
+Note that there must be appropriate tasks/schedules set for all these sources otherwise the execution will fail

+Each data source is uniquely defined by the `LUID`, which is only available via API and there's no way to retrieve it via the UI.
+For this reason the datasource may be identified by several identifiers:
+### Data source name

-    - **Data source name** - name of the datasource with extract refresh tasks to trigger.
+Name of the datasource with extract refresh tasks to trigger as displayed in the UI (see image below).
-    - **Refresh type** - refresh type of the task
+**NOTE** This may not be unique.
+If there's more sources with the same name found the trigger will fail and list of the available, sources and its' eventual tags will be displayed in the job log.
+In such case you will need to add a tag to disambiguate.

+### Data source Tag

-    - **tag** - [OPT] Data source tag as found in Tableau.
+Optional parameter defining a data source tag as found in Tableau.
+Use this to disambiguate the data source if there's more data sources with a same name.

+### Tableu server unique LUID

-    - **Tableu server unique LUID** [OPT] Optional unique datasource identifier i.e. xx12-3324-1323, available via API.
+Optional unique datasource identifier i.e. xx12-3324-1323,
+available via API.
 This ensures unique identification of the datasource.
 If specified, the `tag` parameter is ignored.

-Each run the LUID of refreshed datasets is outputed in the job log - you may use it to get the LUID by specifying only name/tag.
+**NOTE** Each run the LUID of refreshed datasets is outputed in the job log - you may use it to get the LUID by specifying only name/tag.
+It is recommended to add the LUID once discovered in the job log output to make sure the data source specification is unique.

+#### LUID setup

+If you don't know the LUID you may use unique combination of the `name` and `tag` parameters to identify the datasource.
+Once you run the configuration for the first time, the appropriate `LUID` will be displayed for each specified data source in the **job log**.
+Use it to update the `LUID` after first run to ensure unique match, since there may be more datasources with the same name and tag potentially in the future but LUID is unique at all times.

+### Refresh type

+Refresh type of the task that is specified for the data source.
+If the specified type of the refresh task is not defined, the job will fail.